 Science for Peace and Security

-SPS Grant Mechanisms
+SPS Grant mechanisms

 The NATO Science for Peace and Security (SPS) Programme enhances security-related civil science and technology to address emerging security challenges and their impact on international security.
-It connects scientists, experts and officials from NATO and its partner nations to address these challenges through scientific research, technological innovation, and exchange of expertise and know-how.
+It connects scientists, experts and officials from NATO and its Partner nations to address these challenges through scientific research, technological innovation, and exchange of expertise and know-how.

-Interested grant applicants must develop a collaborative activity that fits within one of the formats listed below and meets at least one SPS Key Priority.
+Interested applicants must develop a collaborative activity that fits within one of the formats listed below and meets at least one SPS Key Priority.
 All SPS activities must be developed and managed following the guidance provided in the SPS Handbooks for Multi-Year Projects and Events.

 Multi-Year Projects (MYP)